 Georgia

-Georgia requires HVAC contractors to have a license from the Division of Conditioned Air Contractors of the Construction Industry Licensing Board in order to work in the state.
+Georgia requires HVAC contractors to have a license from the Georgia State Board of Conditioned Air Contractors to work in the state.
 There are two categories of licenses: Class I, which is restricted, and Class II, which is unrestricted.

 Class I applicants must have four years of experience, while Class II applicants must have five years of experience.
+In both licenses, education can be applied to experience requirements.
 Both licenses require passing an exam with a score of 70% or higher.
 A $10,000 cash or surety bond is required in the county where you are planning to work.

 Learn more about HVAC license and insurance requirements in Georgia.